ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 Additionally, feature flags allow developers to release new functionality without deploying new code, giving teams the flexibility to gradually roll out features.

-Enabling feature flags to be used with parameters allows testing new functionality in production, before it is released to all users.
+Enabling feature flags to be used e.g. with parameters allows testing new functionality in production, before it is released to all users. `www.mysite.com/app?featureV2=true`

-### Git Practices
+## Git Practices

 One of the age-old questions is whether to merge or rebase.